dreamcatcher-tech/network/Inbox/2025-04-24 1937 rapid syncing of git repos.md

 update the next root oid
 begin the sync walk, but it just puts promises in a big map of oids to promises begin the pull from the server

+versions:
+1. raw pull of everything
+2. pull of diffs relative to prior commits
+3. filters on pulls, to reduce what gets synced